The L&C Advantage

 • In March 2024, we hosted a Big Ideas Workshop with faculty and staff.
 This kicked off proposals for new initiatives or for the enhancement of existing activities, with a focus on potentially transformative ideas that will resonate with donors and advance the key themes identified in the strategic planning process.
 Our new strategic plan will form the framework of our next comprehensive fundraising campaign, so we must think about how our themes and ideas will appeal to our prospective donors.

-• From June to August, Executive Council completed an initial review and assessment of Big Ideas proposals and used them to inform a first draft of the strategic imperatives to be shared with faculty and staff in September.
+• From June to October 2024, Executive Council completed an initial review and assessment of Big Ideas proposals and used them to inform a first draft of the strategic imperatives that was shared with faculty and staff and the Board of Trustees in September.
+Community feedback and discussion events were used to help revise the document in late September and early October.

 Moving Forward